 According to Colorado law, both spouses must provide the Court (and one another) with financial documents in order to best ascertain the value of assets obtained during the marriage.
 In other words, you must disclose all financial documentation, and then it will be up to the Court to decide what is “separate” property, and what must be divided between spouses.
 Even though your bank account is only in your name it is still going to be considered marital property if:

 Marital debt is “equitably” distributed in the same manner as assets.
 Normally, the party who is allowed to keep a certain asset (say, a car or a home), will likely be responsible for the corresponding debt.

 The house is a marital asset if it was purchased during the marriage.
 How marital assets are divided depends on the circumstances of your case.
 If you are able to keep the house in a division of assets, then you will also have to look at your ability to pay the mortgage and expenses.
 Maintenance (Alimony) may come into play depending on your circumstances.
 The question of keeping your house requires your attorney to review the facts and circumstances surrounding your current situation.

-In Colorado you don’t have to get married to be legally married.
-If you are eligible to be married (i.e.; age of majority, not married to anyone else, mentally capable) then the court looks to a three-prong test to determine if the couple is married under common law.
+In Colorado, you don’t have to get married to be legally married.
+If you are eligible to be married (i.e.; the age of majority, not married to anyone else, mentally capable) then the court looks to a three-prong test to determine if the couple is married under common law.
 There is no waiting period in Colorado to be married under common law.

 Does the couple:

 The court will hear evidence from both parties and decide as a matter of fact if the couple is married under common law.
-Some of the evidence that may be presented to prove a common law marriage includes:
+Some of the evidence that may be presented to prove a common-law marriage includes:

 The judge will calculate the child support amount with a pre-determined formula (Colorado Child Support Guidelines).
 Unless someone presents evidence of special circumstances, that amount will stand.